mozilla/DeepSpeech/native_client/README.md

 bazel build --config=monolithic -c opt --copt=-O3 --copt="-D_GLIBCXX_USE_CXX11_ABI=0" --copt=-fvisibility=hidden //native_client:libdeepspeech.so //native_client:generate_trie
 ```

-If your build target requires extra flags, add them, like, for example --config=cuda if you do a CUDA build.
+If your build target requires extra flags, add them.
+For example `--config=cuda` if you want a CUDA build.
 Note that the generated binaries will show up under `bazel-bin/native_client/` (e.g., including `generate_trie` in case the `//native_client:generate_trie` option was present).

 Finally, you can change to the `native_client` directory and use the `Makefile`.
 By default, the `Makefile` will assume there is a TensorFlow checkout in a directory above the DeepSpeech checkout.
 If that is not the case, set the environment variable `TFDIR` to point to the right directory.